Jonathan9168/Portfolio-Website/README.md

 # Portfolio-Website

-Portfolio website made using HTML,CSS,JS and PHP
+Portfolio and Blog website made using HTML,CSS,JS and PHP